 Troubleshooting with web push notifications is not that uncommon considering how new this channel is and many people know very little about it.
 So we have developed a troubleshooting guide to help you solve any problem you might be facing and to make sure your web push notifications are working properly.

 Why am I not getting web push notifications?

 Web push notifications work differently for every device and browser.
-You can read more extensively about it on our Web Push Notifications Bible.
+You can read more extensively about it on our Web Push Notifications.
 However, we are going to list the most common troubleshooting issues you might encounter and how to fix them for every device, browser and operating system and explain each one in detail:

 - You haven’t allowed them

 - You have all push notifications blocked by default on your browser